yourlabs/playlabs/README.rst

 Run::

-    playlabs bootstrap user:pass@somehost
+    playlabs init user:pass@somehost
-    playlabs bootstrap user@somehost
+    playlabs init user@somehost
-    playlabs bootstrap @somehost          # will use sudo as your user
+    playlabs init @somehost          # will use sudo as your user

 You might need to pass extra options to ansible in some cases, for example if your install provides a passworded sudo, add ``--ask-sudo-pass``.